 but in it.

-- Are you licensed by the Ministry of Children and Youth Services (MCYS)?
+- Are you licensed by the Ministry of Children, Community and Social Services (MCSS)?

-Yes, Justin Ellery has been licensed with the MCYS for over 24 years.
+Yes, Justin Ellery has been licensed with the MCSS for over 29 years.

 - Are there any restrictions on who can adopt through the agency?